 IRS Offer in Compromise and the Fresh Start Program

 If you have tax debts and feel you owe more than you can reasonably pay over time, you may qualify for an offer in compromise.
 Taxpayers have options when considering how to effectively pay down or reduce their IRS tax debts.
 When reviewing options, taxpayers should always consider whether they qualify for an offer in compromise.
 While generally requiring more work than other tax relief options, an accepted offer in compromise is an effective way to get a fresh start for tax compliance going forward and stop stressing about prior tax years and tax debts.

 What is an IRS Offer in Compromise?

 There are three different types of offer in compromise - an offer in compromise for doubt as to liability, doubt as to collection, and effective tax administration.
 The Internal Revenue Code defines each type of offer and the IRS fills in the gaps to achieve the offer in compromise objectives.
 Taxpayers with tax debts may submit an offer with the proper forms, supporting information and payment to the IRS.
 The IRS will review the taxpayer's offer in compromise and either accept or reject the offer.
-If accepted, the offer settles the tax debt as long as the taxpayer satisfies all of the addtional requirements related to the offer.
+If accepted, the offer settles the tax debt as long as the taxpayer satisfies all of the additional requirements related to the offer.

 State tax authorities may also allow taxpayers to compromise state tax debts.
 Some states provide an offer in compromise program similar to the IRS program with slight modifications or limitations.
 Other states may use their own criteria to determine if a tax debt should be compromised.
 Michigan has a program similar to the IRS offer in compromise program.

 How Can Taxpayers Qualify for an Offer In Compromise?